Whitehaven shares jump as Tinkler cuts stake

-SYDNEY, June 19 (Reuters) - Shares in Australia’s Whitehaven Coal Ltd rose as much as 9 percent on Wednesday after the company’s top shareholder, embattled tycoon Nathan Tinkler, offloaded about half his stake to cut his debts.
+SYDNEY (Reuters) - Shares in Australia’s Whitehaven Coal Ltd (WHC.AX) rose as much as 9 percent on Wednesday after the company’s top shareholder, embattled tycoon Nathan Tinkler, offloaded about half his stake to cut his debts.

 U.S. fund Farallon Capital Management picked up a 9.9 percent stake in Whitehaven from Tinkler and entities associated with him, raising its stake to 16.6 percent.